ijhoskins/satmut_utils/README.md

 ## Reference files

 For convenience, a curated transcriptome of primary human transcripts from APPRIS is provided, allowing the user to pass an Ensembl gene or transcript ID to satmut_utils.
-However, if the requested Ensembl ID is not found in this set, the user must pass their own reference files.
-These include:
+However, if the requested Ensembl ID is not found in this set, custom reference files must be passed, which include:

 A. Transcript reference (FASTA)